OnionUI/Onion/website/versioned_docs/version-4.1/Resources/Emulators.md

 ### Rom files

-* The roms on the included Miyoo Mini SD Card are a mixed bag which can lead to incompatibility with some emulators.
+* The roms on the included Miyoo Mini SD card are a mixed bag which can lead to incompatibility with some emulators.
 It is highly recommended to source your own roms to get the most out of the device.
-* Rom folder names are case sensitive and differ in Onion vs the Stock Miyoo SD Card, copy your roms from system to system if coming from stock (copying the ‘Roms’ folder wholesale from the Miyoo SD card will not work).
+* Rom folder names are case sensitive and differ in Onion vs the stock Miyoo SD card, copy your roms from system to system if coming from stock (copying the ‘Roms’ folder wholesale from the Miyoo SD card will not work).
 * Subfolders can be used inside your rom folders but ONLY one level deep (i.e. `Roms/GB/Hacks`).
 * Subfolders cannot have an apostrophe (`'`) in the name and browsing subfolders is not compatible with miyoogamelist.xml (all games will appear as one flat list).
 * If you add new roms to a system, highlight the system in the Games tab and press <kbd>SELECT</kbd> › `Refresh all roms`.